 These were hate speeches directed against the Americans, the Pakistani state, female education, the polio vaccine and promulgating the militants' extreme interpretation of Sharia law.
 Charismatic and lyrical, these broadcasts saw him gain followers in the region and earned him the moniker Mullah Radio.

 Some, after listening to his sermons, threw their television sets out because he described them as "un-Islamic".
 Many Swatis grew beards because of his lectures.

-Afghan Taliban choice
+Close to the Afghan Taliban

-Indeed correspondents say that Fazlullah is extremely close to the Afghan Taliban and was always their preferred choice as the Taliban leader in Pakistan.
+Correspondents say that Fazlullah is extremely close to the Afghan Taliban and was always their preferred choice as the Taliban leader in Pakistan.

 Analysts say they respect his credentials as a scholar and a cleric and believe that he is the most likely to act in concert with their interests.